 Client : Migration Institute of Finland

-This postdoctoral research project, funded by the Finnish Cultural Foundation, is scheduled to begin on August 1, 2025, at the Migration Institute of Finland.
-This project will explore how AI-driven services can enhance the labor market integration of international students in Finland, addressing key barriers such as language proficiency, discrimination in hiring, and lack of labor market knowledge.
+This postdoctoral research project, funded by the Finnish Cultural Foundation, is scheduled to begin on March 1, 2027, at the Migration Institute of Finland.
+This project will explore how AI-driven services can enhance the labour market integration of international students in Finland, addressing key barriers such as language proficiency, discrimination in hiring, and lack of labour market knowledge.
 The study will be conducted in multiple phases, including meta-analysis, qualitative research with students and employers, and the development of an AI-powered employment framework.

 AI-Driven Solutions for Labor Market Integration of International Students in Finland